-In today’s competitive hiring market, companies that take a hands-on approach to performance management are leading the pack in employee engagement.
+In this new era of work, marked by disruption and upheaval, companies that take a hands-on approach to implementing a continuous performance management process are leading the charge in employee engagement.

-That means the key to attracting and retaining talent isn’t just in your hiring strategy — it’s integrated into the way your company manages performance, from onboarding to exit.
+So, the key to aligning and connecting your team isn’t just in your communications or the technologies you use — it’s integrated into the way your company manages performance, from onboarding to exit.

-With that in mind, let’s talk about your performance management strategy.
+Given that, let’s talk about your performance management process.

 What is performance management?